 You can also discover the work of the artist on his site http://www.anatzarev.com/

 In memory of the inhabitants, when Hjördis Genberg, David Niven's widow, put the Villa up for sale, its price was estimated at around £10 million, we were in the 1990s.
 According to the government open source site Etalab, a villa of similar size, in Saint-Jean-Cap-Ferrat, directly overlooking the sea, sold for 30 million euros in 2015.
 Cape Flower certainly benefits from a significant added value compared to this average price, given its prestigious history and its private port.

 This estimate is still very affordable, compared to Paul Allen's villa located a few meters away!
 But that's another story....

 Just sail off the villa to understand how this place is one of the most beautiful of the Côte d'Azur.
 Located at the end of a small cape it benefits from a private harbor.
 It is surrounded by cristal clear waters and its park is embellished with a pergola.
 At the end of the garden is the formidable cape of 'Rompe Talon'.
 A famous rock in case of storm because the few waves in the area break.
 This is a spot that surfer particularly likes.

 This villa is next to Villa Maryland, opposite Villa Kerylos and below Villa Ephrussi de Rothschild.
-Just a perspective from the sea, during a Solar Powered Boat Tour, allow to admire these jewels of the Côte d'Azur and also to understand the relationships that built up in these prestigious places with their occupants.
+Just a perspective from the sea, during a Solar Powered Boat Tour, allow to admire these jewels of the Côte d'Azur.
+All these villas, sheltered by imposing fences, face the sea.
+The seaZen boat tour, guided by an ambassador of the brand Côte d'Azur, helps to understand the relationships that have been forged in these prestigious places with celebrities.